-Fellowship Program Coordinator:
+Fellowship Program Manager:

-The program coordinator's duties are managed by the administrative staff, under the guidance of the program director.
+The program manager's duties are managed by the administrative staff, under the guidance of the program director.
 They ensure that all databases, forms, and other materials necessary for compliance are kept updated.
-Fellows are required to follow the instructions of the program coordinator.
-The fellowship program coordinator reports to the program director and department administrator.
+Fellows are required to follow the instructions of the program manager.
+The fellowship program manager reports to the program director and department administrator.